Nets Give Shocking Update On Kevin Durant’s Injury

 Durant has missed 12 of the Nets’ 31 games this year.
 That is more than one-third of the team’s games.
 That is not ideal for a player who is coming off an 18-month hiatus to repair a torn Achilles.

 Durant at times this year has looked like the leading Most Valuable Player candidate.
-Nash has admitted that Durant is not even close to being 100% healthy but he is damn close.
+Nash has admitted that Durant is not even close to being 100% healthy but he has still been great at times.
 If the 12-time All-Star ever hopes to get there he’ll have to play a lot more games to establish a rhythm.

 Kevin Durant & Kyrie Irving Selected To NBA All-Star Team